 Computer answer sheets are used in each examination.

-On completion of all 10 modules, applicants are eligible to complete the online exam in a proctored environment at a scheduled date and time.
-See Examination Dates & Locations.
+On completion of all 10 modules, candidates are eligible to complete the online exam in a proctored environment at a scheduled date and time.
+Details will be provided to each candidate by email prior to the exam.

-The performance-based assessment (PBA) provides an opportunity for candidates to demonstrate their readiness for practice through completion of competencies outlined in the PCs-PIs document.
+The performance-based assessment (PBA) provides an opportunity for candidates to demonstrate their readiness for practice through completion of competencies outlined in the Inter-Jurisdictional Practice Competencies and Performance Indicators for Massage Therapists at Entry-to-Practice (PDF).

 The PBA is held in clinic rooms with one observing examiner and one standardized patient-examiner, both of whom are RMTs.